 This is an appropriate time to consider far-reaching monetary reform.
 The high inflation of the last several years has sharpened the contrast between the poor long-term performance of the Jamaican dollar and the good performance of currencies in some nearby countries.
 Both major political parties have proposed ideas for reforming monetary policy (see chapter 4).
 Other people, including academics, businessmen, and journalists, have also proposed ideas.
-The revision of Jamaica's constitution that is underway provides an opportunity to make far-reaching monetary reform part of the new constitution if that would make reform more credible.
+The revision of Jamaica's constitution that is under way provides an opportunity to make far-reaching monetary reform part of the new constitution if that would make reform more credible.

-We have tried to make this essay understandable to a broad audience.
+We have tried to make this book understandable to a broad audience.
 Economists may notice that we have omitted some fine points that do not change the basic argument.
 Our books listed in the Bibliography discuss the fine points in detail.
+We finished writing the book in August 1995, and our statements about current conditions refer to that time.